proximitybbdo/laravel-cms/readme.md

            /* ... */
        ),

-       'EXPORT'    => [ //It's also possible to add extra link or route.
-It's here possible to extend the cms with custom controller in the project
+       'EXPORT'    => [  //It's possible to add a custom export functionality.
+Add a controller with the export function and a route, and configure it bellow.
+Also custom links are allowed.
            'description'   => 'Export data',
            'nav_mode'      => 'route',//url or route. if empty link will not be used 'url'       => '',
            'route'     => 'icontrol.export',
            'params'    => [],
-           'always_visible_for_admin' => true,//if false, only permission will be checked.
-It require to explicitly provide permission
+           'always_visible_for_admin' => true,//if false, permission will be checked.
+It requires to explicitly provide permission through the roles permission system.
        ],

-       'SETTINGS'  => array( //This enable the settings feature allowing you to define global variable in the website.
+       'SETTINGS'  => array( //This enables the settings feature, allowing you to define global variables in the website.
                'description'   => 'Settings',
                'nav_mode'      => 'route',
                'route'     => 'icontrol.settings',